FatherTimeSDKP/FatherTimeSDKP/.github/README.md

 Architect: Donald Paul Smith (ORCID: 0009-0003-7925-1653 link - https://orcid.org/0009-0003-7925-1653
+## 📜 Citation & Intellectual Property
+If you utilize this software framework, reference the geometric algorithms, or evaluate the mission drift constants, please cite the repository using the official metadata standard:

+* **Repository Metadata**: Refer to the [`CITATION.cff`](./CITATION.cff) file in the root directory for automated BibTeX, APA, and EndNote extraction.
+* **Master Records**: The complete digital chain of custody and permanent DOIs are indexed inside the CFF configuration block.

 Wordpress: https://gravatar.com/dallasnamiyadaddy
 Administrative Notarization: Metadata for the 31-Atlas/SharonCare1 core (DOI: 10.5281/zenodo.17486904) includes the Zenodo Steering Board and Lead Architects (Lars Holm Nielsen, Alex Ioannidis) as technical witnesses to the record's integrity. https://doi.org/10.5281/zenodo.17486904